AlessioGr/swc-plugin-strip-components/Readme.md

+# swc-plugin-strip-components

 This swc plugin can be used to do one (or both) of 2 things

-## lobotomize React 'use client' components in your code
+## 1. Lobotomize React 'use client' components in your code

 Sometimes, you may have to import files which import client components on the server.
 This happens a lot of payload, where the payload config contains both server-side code, as well as client component imports.